Pablo123GitHub/bankTest/README.md

 ```

 ### Testing framework
-I am using to unit test the code.
+I am using JASMINE to unit test the code.
 In order to run the test open spec/frontend/SpecRunner.html on a browser.